Computer-Using Agents and Human Checkpoints

 - OpenAI added computer-use capabilities in Responses API updates on May 21, 2025: New tools and features in the Responses API.

 Let computer-using agents execute routine work.
-Keep humans on risky boundaries.
+Keep humans on risky boundaries, and make every approval carry enough context to matter.